zzjc1234/Pre/Complete pre script.md

 - Thesis and Essay Map

   Today, we are gonna introduce you *Dead Poet Society* -- a master piece in education plot.
-We strongly recommend you to watch this film becuase it subverts the traditional education plot, reflect the social condition and has wonderful combination of music and scene.
+We strongly recommend you to watch this film becuase its subversion to the traditional education plot, engaging background music and inspirational themes

 ---